_ _

 Then something disrupted the pattern.
 A late meeting.
 A rough morning.
 Suddenly you missed one day, and the whole thing collapsed like it was never there.

 The problem is not your motivation.
-It’s the timeline you set.
+It is the timeline you set.
 Phillippa Lally and colleagues at University College London tracked 96 volunteers forming new habits over 12 weeks and found that habits take an average of 66 days to become automatic, with a range stretching from 18 to 254 days depending on the behavior [1].

-That means your two-week attempt never had a biological chance.
+A 66-day formation timeline means your two-week attempt never had a biological chance.
 You quit a process that was mathematically still in the beginning.

 What you will learn